schmittjoh/JMSDiExtraBundle/Resources/doc/index.rst

 Usage Tips
 ----------
-In general, it is recommend that you do **not** define your controllers as services (and all annotations except @Autowire won't work on controllers atm).
+In general, it is recommend that you do **not** define your controllers as services (and all annotations except @Inject won't work on controllers atm).
 This is mainly for performance reasons as we would need to re-compile the entire DIC each time you modify a controller.